 Dr. Larry Perich oversees the Company's DNA GPS program.
 He is recognized internationally as a leader in excimer laser surgery and has performed over 75,000 cataract surgeries.
 His eye centers provide care for over 120,000 patients annually.
-On July 5, 2022, RetinalGenix purchased his DNA GPS pharmacogenetic mapping technology.
+On July 5, 2022, RetinalGenix purchased DNA/GPS his pharmacogenetic mapping technology company.